Backlash after NZ Prime Minister Jacinda Ardern challenged by BBC interviewer

 Derbyshire then said, "Ok fair enough, we await that day."

-A New Zealand political commentator told The Guardian Ardern seemed surprised by the question and it was strange to question her stance on feminism.
+A New Zealand political commentator told The Guardian that Ardern seemed surprised by the question and it was strange to question her stance on feminism.

 "Such a question is actually very surprising, and the prime minister's reaction suggested that she was entirely surprised by it," Edwards said.